aquilesC/aquiles.me/content/Scientist are changing how they consume content.md

 But this uncertainty also opens interesting possibilities.
 Fundamentally, companies can still charge ahead and generate the content scientists will be looking for online and dominate the narrative.
 The important thing to remember is that the medium has changed.
 Video, audio, interactivity, mobile-friendly content, are gaining relevance at every step of the decision-making journey.

+!!! note
+    This also means that application notes and white papers belong to the 'old' way of doing marketing.
+Content must be fluid, interactive, easy to update.
+Not a static pdf.

+> As content developers, we must contend with this ever-changing landscape at a time when most of our existing content is locked up in an antiquated text format – the PDF. [...]
+Many science companies lag behind, still producing traditional application notes that resemble the scientific paper and distributing them as PDF files, which further locks their content in this static, written format.

 But it is not all about just creating content.
 Brands must establish a relationship with their customers.
 After all, you'll see an ad right in between the photos of the holidays of your friends.
 Genuine interactions, transparency, are all elements that play an increasing role on how much time someone will dedicate to us.

 I wonder if this is a great opportunity for both [[open hardware]] and [[open source]] developments in the science-hardware business community, something that software-services have been exploiting for a while (see: [[Working in Public - Nadia Eghbal]]).